 - Immediately pour the hot chickpea tofu into a mold to set.
 It will start to harden as soon as it cools.

 Use your homemade chickpea tofu as you would regular soy-based tofu in most recipes.
-You can simply pan fry it in some oil or you can use it in place of tofu in my recipes for breaded tofu, crispy fried tofu, grilled tofu, or teriyaki tofu.
+You can simply pan-fry it in some oil or use it in place of tofu in my recipes for breaded tofu, crispy fried tofu, grilled tofu, or teriyaki tofu.
 You can even marinate it in any of my tofu marinade recipes before cooking.

 Chickpea flour is a truly amazing ingredient!
-I've been using it for nearly 20 years and I still constantly find new and exciting ways to use it like in my Vegan Omelets, The Best Vegan French Toast, Farinata (Socca), and Chickpea Bread.
-I love it so much I even wrote a blog post about 45 Chickpea Flour Recipes that Will Amaze You, dedicated to the many uses of chickpea flour.
+I’ve been using it for over 20 years and I still constantly find new and exciting ways to use it like in my vegan omelets, vegan French toast, Farinata (Socca), and chickpea bread.
+You can even use chickpea flour to replace eggs in baking!
+I love it so much that I even wrote a blog post about 45 Chickpea Flour Recipes That Will Amaze You, dedicated to the many uses of chickpea flour.

 - 1 dash turmeric